 Anxiety is a central feature of Social Anxiety, Health Anxiety, Generalized Anxiety, Panic Disorders and Specific Phobias.
-Lauren provides specialized treatment for Anxiety Disorders.
+The psychotherapists at the Center for the Obsessive Mind provide specialized treatment for Anxiety Disorders.
 Learn more about their symptoms and treatment below.

 People with Social Anxiety worry that others will judge them as a result of their behavior or symptoms.
 As a result, they may avoid social settings.
 They may also face the feared situation.
 If they do so, they are likely to feel fear and panic .